Cghlewis/data-mgmt-ed-research-book/_book/01-rdm.md

 ### Open Science

 The concept of Open Science has pushed quality data management to the forefront, bringing visibility to its cause, as well as advances in practices and urgency to implement them.
 Open Science aims to make scientific research and dissemination accessible for all, making the need for good data management practices absolutely necessary.
 Open science advocates for transparent and reproducible practices through means such as open data, open analysis, open materials, preregistration, and open access [@van_dijk_open_2021].
 Organizations such as the Center for Open Science [@science_center_nodate], have become a well-known proponents of open science, offering the open science framework (OSF) [@foster_open_2017] as a tool to promote open science through the entire research life cycle.
-Furthermore, many education funders have aligned their fundee requirements with these open science practices, such as openly sharing study data and pre-registration of study methods.
+Furthermore, many education funders have aligned their fundee requirements with these open science practices, such as openly sharing study data and pre-registration of study methods [@institute_of_education_sciences_ies_nodate].

 ## Terminology